Event management draws on the three key principles of project management: planning, implementing and evaluating.

 It’s a good idea to brainstorm plans with other stakeholders to make sure you extract all the best ideas.
 Colleagues or managers might have seen what’s worked well in the past or have interesting new ideas to consider.
 A consultative approach also helps gain commitment to budget and extra resources you might need along the way.#Events 101: A consultative approach helps gain commitment to budget and extra resources.
 Click To Tweet

 Step 2.
-Implementation
+Implement

 This is the ‘doing’ stage and usually occupies the biggest chunk of an event manager’s time.
 Event implementation has two main parts: